Public Domain Texts

 Sometimes credited as ‘Mrs Alfred Baldwin’, Louisa Baldwin was an English novelist, poet, and writer of short stories.
 She was one the ‘Macdonald sisters’ the aunt of the author Rudyard Kipling and the mother of the British Prime Minister, Stanley Baldwin.

 The MacDonald sisters were four Scottish women who became famous for the fact that all four of them married well-known men.
-Louisa’s husband, Alfred Baldwin, was a businessman and a Member of Parliment for the Conservative Party.
+Louisa’s husband, Alfred Baldwin, was a businessman and a Member of Parliament for the Conservative Party.

 Louisa and Alfred’s son, Stanley Baldwin, was elected British Prime Minister three times.
 He holds the distinction of being the only British Prime Minister to serve under three monarchs (George V, Edward VIII and George VI).

-After the birth of her son, Lousia Baldwin became plagued by bad health and spent much of her time in a bathchair.
+After the birth of her son, Lousia Baldwin became plagued by bad health and spent much of her time in a bath chair.
 Due to the fact that she always seemed to recover her strength while on holiday, it has been speculated that Louisa Baldwin may have been a hypochondriac.

 Lousia Baldwin died on the 16 May 1925.
 To this day her work is often included in ghost story anthologies.